compoundjs/guides/README.md

 #### [Testing][testing]

-Learn how you can create unit tests for your application
+Learn how to test your application

 #### [Deploy][deploy]

 This articles show how you can deploy your applications into heroku

-### Advanced topics

 #### [Security][security]

 Types of attacks and how to protect your app against them.
 Which compoundjs features could be helpful.

+### Advanced topics

 #### [Meta-programming][meta-controllers]